 Land

-Our focus on land involves the acquisition of additional open spaces to benefit the quality of life for Marblehead residents.
-Since 2004 this objective has been realized by the Conservancy’s spearheading the purchase of the remaining 3.2 acres of the Robinson Farm, the conversion of the one-acre Turner Woods site into conservation land, and, most recently, the acquisition of the former Lead Mills site for conservation by the town of Marblehead and the City of Salem.
-Acquisition of land includes the securing of commitments to conservation by exchanging tax relief for commitments.
+Our focus on land centers on the acquisition of additional open spaces to benefit the quality of life for Marblehead residents.
+Since 2004 this objective has been realized by the Conservancy’s spearheading the purchase of the remaining 3.2 acres of the Robinson Farm, the acquisition of the former Lead Mills site for conservation by the Town of Marblehead and the City of Salem, support of a neighborhood drive to convert the one-acre Turner Woods into conservation and other gifting of privately-owned land forconservation.
+In addition, the Conservancy was a key supporter of the Trustees in their acquisition of Gerry Island.

 Education